NDIS Code of Conduct

 Promptly take steps to raise and act on concerns about matters that might have an impact on the quality and safety of supports provided to people with disability.

-Take all reasonable steps to prevent and respond to all forms of violence, exploitation, neglect, and abuse of people with disability (please see Feedback, Complaints or Incidents below).
+Take all reasonable steps to prevent and respond to all forms of violence, exploitation, neglect, and abuse of people with disability (please see Feedback, Complaints and Incidents below).

-Take all reasonable steps to prevent and respond to sexual misconduct (please see Feedback, Complaints or Incidents below).
+Take all reasonable steps to prevent and respond to sexual misconduct (please see Feedback, Complaints and Incidents below).

 We continue to develop our safeguards and operation procedures to prevent incidents from occurring, and to ensure that we can respond quickly and professionally should an incident report be made.
 We screen all people who work in risk assessed roles and ensure they have the appropriate checks and training to work safely and effectively with clients.
-We monitor our operations for signs of abuse, neglect and negligence.
 We are compliant with mandatory reporting requirements and we encourage a business culture that is open and responsive to feedback, complaints and incident notifications, and which supports clients and their families if they make a report so that they are not negatively impacted by doing so.

 Worker Screening Checks

 MEDP identifies and records all risk assessed roles.
-Employees who work in these roles are required to provide appropriate checks.
-In the ACT, this means the employee must be registered to engage in a regulated activity under the Working with Vulnerable People (Background Checking) Act 2011 (ACT); and the registration must allow the person to engage in the role concerned.
+Employees who work in these roles are required to be registered to engage in a regulated activity under the Child Protection (Working With Children) Act 2012 (NSW); and the registration must allow the person to engage in the role concerned.

 MEDP is committed to complying with the Commonwealth Privacy Act (1988), the Australian Privacy Principles (2014), and all other privacy provisions which are applicable.